 - 3.1.
 The port of Thessaloniki is the first transit port in Greece with respect to conventional cargo.
-It is the European Union port nearest to the Balkan and the Black Sea Zone countries, offers safety to the cargo in transit and possesses of a natural sea entrance which may cater for ships with deep draughts.
-One of its advantages is the Container Terminal, operating on a 24-hour basis with fixed rates, the operation of the conventional Port with two shifts and high level equipment and the "Free Zone" which is one of the 27 in operation throughout the European Union and aimed to principally facilitate and develop trade between EU Member-States and third countries. - 3.2.
+It is the European Union port nearest to the Balkan and the Black Sea Zone countries, offers safety to cargoes handled and has a natural sea entrance which may serve ships with deep draughts.
+Its advantages are the Container Terminal, operating on a 24-hour basis with fixed rates, the operation of the conventional Port with two shifts and high level equipment and the "Free Zone" which is one of the 27 in operation throughout the European Union and aimed to principally facilitate and develop trade between EU Member-States and third countries - 3.2.
 The strategy of the company aims at the increase of its shareholders' assets combined with the fulfillment of its obligations, being a Public Utility Company: - maintaining the important (dominating) position the port holds with respect to its area and elevating it to become the principal port in the Balkans; - reinforcing of its role in Eastern Mediterranean as a center for combined transports, and - its evolution to a transit hub and important Regional Port-Gateway for the Southeastern European markets, where a significant share will be held by the handling of containers in transit.